-\Voice majors who have had two units of French or German on the secondary level must register for one year of French or German, whichever language the student has not had.
-If the student has not had French or German on the secondary level, he must register for one year each of French and German.
+^aVoice majors who have had two units of French or German on the secondary level must take one year of French or German, whichever language the student has not had.
+If the student has not had French or German on the secondary level, he must take one year each of French and German.